micro-nova/AmpliPi/fw/preamp_i2c_regs.md

 If the DIRTY bit is set, the firmware is not aligned to any particular Git commit and the hash should be ignored.

+The Rev4+ bit indicates that the Preamp Board is Rev4 or newer with a EEPROM.